Areas of Study

 High-latitude regions play a crucial role in ocean circulation.
 It is in these regions that the densest waters are produced, which then sink to great depths and fill the abyssal oceans.
 The interaction of the high latitudes with the subpolar regions is crucial for many climate issues.

 Current research areas include dynamics of deep convection, ice dynamics, and air-sea interactions in extreme conditions.

 Describing and understanding the dynamics of large-scale oceanic gyres, western boundary currents such as the Gulf Stream, and global water property distributions have been a central goal of physical oceanography since the inception of the discipline.
 This spans the upper wind-driven ocean to the deep abyssal circulation, from the equator to the poles.

 Examples of research topics are dynamics of the Antarctic circumpolar current, float observations of global mid-depth circulation, modeling of basin scale, and global circulation modeling constrained by observations.

-Faculty: Magdalena Andres, Amy Bower, Glenn Flierl, Jake Gebbie, Young-Oh Kwon, Steve Jayne, John Marshall, Robert Pickart, Andrey Proshutinsky, Paola Rizzoli, Michael Spall, John Toole, Jiayan Yang, Lisan Yu
+Faculty: Magdalena Andres, Amy Bower, Glenn Flierl, Nick Foukal, Jake Gebbie, Steve Jayne, Young-Oh Kwon, Isabela Le Bras, John Marshall, Robert Pickart, Christopher Piecuch, Andrey Proshutinsky, Michael Spall, John Toole, Susan Wijffels, Jiayan Yang, Lisan Yu

 Mesoscale refers to motions smaller than the oceanic gyres, yet large enough to be affected by the earth's rotation.
 These include intense frontal currents, eddies such as Gulf Stream Rings, geostrophic turbulence, flow through straits and over sills.